Key Demographic Data Eau Claire Entrepreneurs Should Explore

 Families (35–50 Years Old)

-Retirees and Empty Nesters (50+ Years Old)
+Retirees & Empty Nesters (50+ Years Old)

 Income Levels & Spending Power